Methodology: Social sciences

 Focus groups are a qualitative research method often used in market research.
 They constitute a form of group interview involving a small number of demographically similar people.
 Researchers can use this method to collect data based on the interactions and responses of the participants.
 The interview often starts by asking the participants about their opinions on the topic under investigation, which may, in turn, lead to a free exchange in which the group members express and discuss their personal views.
 An important advantage of focus groups is that they can provide insight into how ideas and understanding operate in a cultural context.
 However, it is usually difficult to use these insights to discern more general patterns true for a wider public.
 One advantage of focus groups is that they can help the researcher identify a wide range of distinct perspectives on the issue in a short time.
 The group interaction may also help clarify and expand interesting contributions.
 One disadvantage is due to the moderator's personality and group effects, which may influence the opinions stated by the participants.
+When applied to cross-cultural settings, cultural and linguistic adaptations and group composition considerations are important to encourage greater participation in the group discussion.

 The nominal group technique is similar to focus groups with a few important differences.
 The group often consists of experts in the field in question.
 The group size is similar but the interaction between the participants is more structured.
 The goal is to determine how much agreement there is among the experts on the different issues.
 The initial responses are often given in written form by each participant without a prior conversation between them.
 In this manner, group effects potentially influencing the expressed opinions are minimized.
 In later steps, the different responses and comments may be discussed and compared to each other by the group as a whole.